amandastecz/coderbyte-qa-chalenge/README.md

 ## Introduction
 This project uses the Object Model Page test pattern and the Cypress test framework to perform tests on the e2e layer.

-## Challenge description

-Create a simple framework and show organization of the automation framework.
-Please try to show as much as possible, while keeping it relatively simple.
-What will be graded:
-1. Using test automation patterns(preferably page object model)
-2. Code reusability
-3. Clean code and coverage
-4. Documentation how to run tests (Readme is must)
-5. Organization of tests
-6. Tests pass/fail as expected

 ## Setup

 ### Development setup